planarnetwork/raptor/README.md

 Variations from the paper implementation:
 - Footpaths are checked before routes and taking a footpath counts towards the number of changes (journey legs)
-- Interchange time at each station is applied (in progress)
+- Interchange time at each station is applied
-- Pickup / set down marker of stop times are obeyed (in progress)
+- Pickup / set down marker of stop times are obeyed
 - Calendars are checked to ensure services are running on the specified day (in progress)

 ## Status